We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 When developers respond to negative reviews on Steam, the numbers move:

-- 12.1% average sentiment improvement on negative reviews that receive a developer response.
-That is the aggregate across all games studied.
+- 12.1% average sentiment improvement on negative reviews that get a developer response.
+That's the aggregate across all games studied.
 Some see much higher.

 - 21.6% of negative reviewers update their review after getting a developer response.
 Many of those updates flip from negative to positive.

-- Only 8.5% of positive reviewers update after a response, so your effort goes much further when directed at negative reviews.
+- Only 8.5% of positive reviewers update after a response, so your effort goes way further on negatives.

 - Reviews that get developer responses and are later updated settle at a 63.5% positive rate.

 - Reviews updated without any developer interaction drift 10.4% more negative over time.
-Without intervention, your score does not stay flat.
+Without intervention, your score doesn't stay flat.
 It decays.

-Steam allows players to edit their reviews at any time, including changing their thumbs-up or thumbs-down vote.
-When a developer responds to a negative review, it creates a reason for the reviewer to reconsider.
+Steam lets players edit their reviews at any time, including flipping their thumbs-up or thumbs-down vote.
+When you respond to a negative review, you give the reviewer a reason to reconsider.
 And 21.6% of the time, they do.

 Why players are 2x more likely to update after a response

-Players who receive a developer response are twice as likely to update their review compared to players who don't.
-Once you think about why, it is obvious.
+Players who get a developer response are twice as likely to update their review compared to players who don't.
+Once you think about why, it's obvious.

-When someone writes a negative review, they are either venting frustration or trying to be heard.
-Either way, a developer response gives the reviewer what they actually wanted: acknowledgment.
+When someone writes a negative review, they're either venting frustration or trying to be heard.
+Either way, a developer response gives them what they actually wanted: acknowledgment.

 Basic reciprocity.
 You gave them attention.
-They reconsider their position.
-It does not work every time, but it works often enough to move your overall score.
+They reconsider.
+It doesn't work every time, but it works often enough to move your overall score.

-The response itself matters more than the fix.
-Players do not need you to have solved the problem to update their review.
+The response matters more than the fix.
+Players don't need you to have solved the problem to update their review.
 They need to know you read it and you understand the issue.
 Feeling heard is the trigger, not a patch note.

-And the update mechanism on Steam makes this frictionless.
-The reviewer clicks edit, changes their vote, and the effect is immediate on your score.
-No form to fill out.
+And Steam's update mechanism makes this frictionless.
+The reviewer clicks edit, changes their vote, and it hits your score immediately.
+No form.
 No waiting period.
 One click.

 The 55.9% improvement when studios are strategic